 The City and the Board of LACERS entered into a written trust agreement for the LACERS Health Care Fund which shall provide an alternative funding mechanism, in addition to or in lieu of the existing 401(h) account described in LAAC Section 4.1102 for funding benefits under the health and welfare programs.
 The LACERS Health Care Fund is intended to qualify for federal tax exemption under Section 115 of the Internal Revenue Code.
 Because health benefits paid out of the LACERS Health Care Fund are not required to be subordinate to the Plan retirement benefits, the LACERS Health Care Fund would not become taxable if the Plan health benefits surpass the 25% threshold.
 Second, the LACERS Health Care Fund gives LACERS more flexibility to invest premium surpluses to provide for smoothing should healthcare premiums increased considerably in the future.
-Currently, the Health Care Coverage Account (401(h) account) cannot receive full refunds of excess premiums from insurance providers.
-However, the LACERS Health Care Fund can receive full premium surplus refunds from insurance providers; therefore, the System can invest these funds at a higher rate of return than the insurance providers' reserve account interest rate.
+Currently, the Health Care Coverage Account (401(h) account) cannot receive full refunds of excess premiums from insurance providers; therefore, the System can invest these funds at a higher rate of return than the insurance providers' reserve account interest rate.